pirovc/multitax/README.md

 ## Goals

- - Fast, intuitive, generalied and easy to use
+ - Fast, intuitive, generalized and easy to use
- - Enable tools and scripts to easily extend compatibility with multiple taxonomies without any effort
+ - Enable tools and scripts to easily integrate and extend compatibility with multiple taxonomies without any effort

 ## Installation